sussmanLab/open-Qmin/README.md

 Some doxygen documentation has bee written, but lots of stuff is still to be written.
 In any event, executing the command
-"doxygen landauDeGUI_documentation"
+"doxygen doc/landauDeGUI_documentation"
-from the "doc/" directory will produce a set of html documentation files that may (or may not!) be helpful.
+from the root directory will produce a set of html documentation files that may (or may not!) be helpful.

 # Running in non-visual mode